11 Essential Traits of Great Sales Coaches That Matter

 5. Skillful motivators

-The hallmark of a great sales coach is inspiring the people they help to uncover opportunities in challenges and push them to reach new heights.
-More so, it’s about understanding the individual motivators of the sales reps alongside the team as a whole to ensure that they have the best strategy for success.
+The hallmark of a great sales coach is inspiring the people they help to uncover opportunities and challenges and push them to reach new heights.
+More so, it’s about understanding the individual motivators of the sales reps alongside the team as a whole to ensure that they have the best sales strategy for success.

 6. Prepared

 All great sales coaches understand that a one-size-fits-all approach is ineffective.
-Instead, they prepare for coaching sessions by researching sales reps specific needs and goals to best craft their subsequent training around the primary motivators.
+Instead, they prepare for coaching sessions by researching sales reps’ specific needs and goals best to craft their subsequent training around the primary motivators.

 7. Collaborators